'Idiot' Kiwi health minister breaks lockdown, keeps job

 "I've been an idiot and I understand why people will be angry with me."

-Clark also said he had been on short two-kilometre drives with his family, which he said were within the rules.
+Clark also said he had been on short 2km drives with his family, which he said were within the rules.

 "What he did was wrong, and there are no excuses," she said.